 - The survival bag of your choice, a bug out bag or your get home bag.
-These bags are designed to keep you alive and the items you’ve placed in them should sustain you in the event of an emergency.
+These bags are specifically designed to keep you alive.
+The items you’ve placed in them should sustain you in the event of an emergency.

 - A car safety hammer.
 This tool can save your life if you get trapped in your car during a flooding or any other type of scenario that requires for you to quickly abandon your vehicle.
 These types of tools have three functions: a window breaker, a glass hammer and a seatbelt cutter.
-You can use the window breaker to shatter the windows of your car, while the small hammer can be used to clear remaining glass.
+You can use the window breaker to shatter the windows of your car.
+The small hammer can be used to clear remaining glass.
 The seatbelt cutter will make sure you can cut yourself free from jammed seatbelts.
-The most important thing to keep in mind when having such a too is that you need to keep it in reach, otherwise it becomes useless.
+The most important thing to keep in mind when having such a too is to keep it in reach, otherwise it becomes useless.

 - A tire repair kit.
-Flat tires occur often when traveling through unknown terrain and if you don’t have time to wait for the roadside service, a tire repair kit is the best next thing.
+Flat tires occur often when traveling through unknown terrain.
+If you don’t have time to wait for the roadside service, a tire repair kit is the best next thing.
 Make sure you have one in your vehicle survival kit as it will provide you with everything needed to repair punctures and get back on the road.

 Related reading: Know your region before disaster strikes